-Our first pull of the season went over well, considering the spotty rain that moved through the area.
-We had a 158 total hooks for the evening.
+Our third scheduled pull of the year (actually second due to a rain-out in June) went well, despite some mechanical issues and some hot weather.
+We had a 161 total hooks for the evening.
 Results are available on the link at left in PDF form to print off, so you can hang them on your fridge!

 RULE CHANGES FOR 2015 (See rules page for complete rules):

 All MPH classes must now run OEM-style injection pumps.
 No inline pumps unless factory equipped.